sebastiansuli/google_data_case_study/README.md

 must approve your recommendations, so they must be backed up with compelling data insights and professional data visualizations".

-In this repository is folder with raw data (fictional company, license: https://ride.divvybikes.com/data-license-agreement) and Rmd file with report.
+In this repository is link to raw data(fictional company, license: https://ride.divvybikes.com/data-license-agreement), link to clean data and Rmd file with report.
+I limited the github version of the project to R code.
 I used RStudio 2022.07.2 Build 576, R version 4.2.0.\
 Enjoy!